statikfintechllc/Mobile-Mirror/docs/README.md

 Built by **Statik DK Smoke** + **GremlinGPT Core**
 Open source.
 Contributions, forks, and feedback welcome.

-> *System #3 in 3 weeks and 6 days, 1 Massive Proto-Type AGI, 1 3 part functioning AI ChatBot recieving persistence and 2 Brains, and now the solution to me not being able to Debug, As I'm never home.*
+> *System #3 in 3 weeks and 6 days, 1 Massive Proto-Type AGI, 1 3 part functioning AI ChatBot recieving persistence and 2 Brains, and now the solution to me not being able to Debug, As I'm never home.
+Mobile-Developer: Mobile-Mirror*
 - StatikFinTech, LLC

 ---